Supply Chain Management Forecasting & Volatility | Case Study

-If you’re struggling with supply chain volatility, here are three critical questions to consider:
+If you’re struggling with supply chain management and volatility, here are three critical questions to consider:

 1. Could volatility in your supply chain be traced to a flawed demand forecasting model?